liberland/Constitution/Liberland-constitution.md

 * **§III.1.** The legislative power in the Free Republic of Liberland shall be vested in the Citizens of the Free Republic of Liberland and the Assembly of the Free Republic of Liberland which shall exercise it on behalf of the Citizens.
   * **§III.1(1)** The Assembly shall consist of twenty Assembly Representatives elected by the Citizens in the General Election held every four years.
-  * **§III.1(2)** No person shall hold the office of a judge of one of the courts of the Free Republic of Liberland and be an Assembly Representative at the same time.
+  * **§III.1(2)** No Person shall hold the office of a Judge of one of the courts of the Free Republic of Liberland and be an Assembly Representative at the same time.
   * **§III.1(3)** No Assembly Representative shall be precluded from taking part in any Assembly vote by virtue of being detained prior to one's trial.
   * **§III.1(4)** No Assembly Representative shall hold the office for more than eight years in total.
 * **§III.2.** One-fourth of all Assembly Representatives shall have the right to propose a resolution dissolving the Assembly.
   * **§III.2(1)** The resolution shall be passed with a majority of two-thirds of all Assembly Representatives.
-  * **§III.2(2)** Should the Assembly be dissolved, a general election shall be held within six weeks.
+  * **§III.2(2)** Should the Assembly be dissolved, the General Election shall be held within six weeks.
 * **§III.3.** The Assembly shall regulate its own affairs with a simple majority vote of all Assembly Representatives.
   * **§III.3(1)** The Assembly shall elect the Assembly Speaker, who shall preside over the business of the Assembly.
 * **§III.4.** One-fourth of all Assembly Representatives shall have the right to propose a resolution instituting the Assembly Committee.